inanevin/LinaEngine/README.md

 ![GitHub issues](https://img.shields.io/github/issues/inanevin/LinaEngine.svg)
 ![GitHub repo size](https://img.shields.io/github/repo-size/inanevin/LinaEngine.svg)

-Lina Engine is an open-source game engine, that is dedicated to bring alternative and unique solutions to solve existing problems in the architecture of many game engines.
-It offers an architecture that has the purpose to create lightweight systems and focus on the robustness of core structure rather than stacking thousands of features for market competence.

-Lina Engine is a research project, and it is aimed to be the basis of development for more open-source game engine projects.
-It is our hope that the techniques and architecture used in this game engine can play the initiative role for more projects to develop open source game engines.
+Lina Engine is a lightweight and ECS based open-source game engine.
+Initially it's a research project and is aimed to be a basis of development for more open-source game engine projects.
+Lina's architecture is designed to be as modular as possible and it focuses on creating replacable modules to customize for project-specific needs, rather than stacking thousands of features into one framework.

 ![Lina](Docs/Images/linass.png)

 ## Announcements / Notes

-- As a build system, this project uses CMake 3.6.
-Please make sure you have a working version of [CMake](https://cmake.org/), prerably 3.6 or above installed on your machine.

 - Lina Engine is currently compatible to be compiled only with x64 architecture on Windows.
 If you would like to use it on different architectures & platforms, you need to compile the vendors for your target architecture and platform include them manually.